For those who are on a spiritual journey, for those who love nature, and water, for those who seek serenity, my heART is for you.

 My parents have encouraged me to follow my dreams as an artist since day one, and have supported me throughout every point of my career.
 Thank you Mary Clare and Tomás!

-Dominique Kongsli, (DOMKO) is a professional artist and teacher, and teaches art at the Boys and Girls Club of Bend.
+Dominique Kongsli, (DOMKO) is a professional artist and has been painting since she was 3 years old.
+Dominique is also a professor, and teaches graphic design at Central Oregon Community College.
 Dominique believes that Art can provide meaning and richness to one’s life, and an avenue in which to express one’s voice, heart, and mind.
-Dominique incorporates her values of thoughtfulness, beauty, and discovery, into her fine art.
-Dominique graduated from Pepperdine University (‘09) with a Bachelor of Fine Arts degree, and holds a Master of Fine Arts degree from Claremont Graduate University (‘13) in Studio Art.
-Dominique Kongsli resides in Bend with her amazing husband Eric and furry, Beagle-son, Jackson.
+Dominique incorporates her values of spirituality, travel and love of nature, into her fine art.
+Dominique graduated from Pepperdine University (‘09) with a Bachelor of Fine Arts degree, and earned a Master of Fine Arts degree from Claremont Graduate University (‘13) in Studio Art.
+Dominique Kongsli resides in Bend with her husband Eric and daughter Camille.

 Dominique’s Art Archives can be found at: https://dominiqueovalle.wordpress.com/